 The Small Business Regulatory Enforcement and Fairness Act (SBREFA) may apply to this situation.
-Enclosed is a small business information sheet, outlining compliance assistance resources available to small businesses and small entities, in case these are relevant.
-SBREFA does not eliminate the responsibility to comply with the Order or Part 141.
+Enclosed is a small business information sheet, outlining compliance assistance resources available to small businesses and small governments, in case these are relevant.
+SBREFA does not eliminate the responsibility to comply with the Order or the Drinking Water Regulation.
 Also enclosed are several templates and fact sheets to assist you in addressing the outstanding violations.